Due to the coronavirus pandemic, we are not holding an in-person Gathering in 2020.

 We wholeheartedly welcome you to join about one hundred high school-aged Quakers from all over North America for a week full of spiritual exploration, community building, and fun.

-High schoolers are housed together and create their own self-governing community (with a little help from adult f/Friends who serve as counselors).
-The program includes workshops, worship, support groups, an afternoon out-trip, interest groups, and a final celebration.
-There are also opportunities for dancing, sports, singing, committee work, sleep, and hanging out.
+High schoolers are their own self-governing community (with a little help from adult f/Friends who serve as counselors).
+The program includes workshops, worship, support groups, affinity groups, and a final celebration.
+There are also opportunities for dancing, singing, committee work, sleep, and hanging out.

 GOALS OF FGC'S HIGH SCHOOL PROGRAM